Status: No accepted records.

 Recently, there has been northward expansion in western Kansas aided by establishment of Conservation Reserve (CRP) Program grasslands (Thompson et al 2011); as of 1992-97, the period within which the Kansas Breeding Bird Atlas study was carried out, the northernmost report of Lesser Prairie-Chicken was in extreme southeast Scott and extreme southwest Lane Cos (Busby and Zimmerman 2001).
 Since then, the north edge of the range has extended into Wallace, Logan, and Gove Cos, as well as extreme southern Sherman Co (J. Pitman, formerly Kansas Department of Wildlife and Parks, Emporia, personal communication), approximately 112 km (70 miles) from the Nebraska border.
 This northward expansion has allowed this species and Greater Prairie-Chicken to come into contact and hybridize (Hagen and Giesen 2020), although the percentage of hybrids is stable at less than 5% (J. Pitman, personal communication).
 Further expansion northward of genetically unmixed Lesser Prairie-Chicken into the range of Greater Prairie-Chicken seems unlikely.

-Photograph (top) of a Lesser Prairie-Chicken specimen (UNSM ZM14120) collected near Danbury, Red Willow Co 7 Oct 1925 by Ross Silcock.
+Photograph (top) by Ross Silcock of a Lesser Prairie-Chicken specimen (UNSM ZM14120) collected near Danbury, Red Willow Co 7 Oct 1925.
 The specimen is housed and maintained at the University of Nebraska State Museum and was legally salvaged or collected.
 We thank Thomas Labedz for facilitating the photographing of this specimen for the Birds of Nebraska – Online.
 Jeffrey J. Lusk provided numerous helpful comments that improved this species account.

 HMM: Hastings Municipal Museum, Hastings, Nebraska